 Cashbooks & annual accounting information - how do we collect information from you?

-The process of providing your accountants the information they need at year end to do your tax, is simple and fast.
+Providing your accountants the information they need at year end to do your tax is simple and fast.

 - Secondly, your accountant will want a cashbook (if you have one) showing cash received and cash paid.